scboesch/serverless-huggingface-demos/README.md

     }
     return response
 ```
-Then you would cdk deploy again to create a new Docker lambda funtion to
+Then you would cdk deploy again to create a new Docker lambda function to
 perform English to French translation:
 ```bash
 $ cdk deploy